Ultima VI: The False Prophet: Development

-The development of the Ultima series originated on the Apple II and every game thus far had been developed primarily on that platform, but by 1990 the market for 8-bit computers in the US had nearly evaporated, so there was no Apple II version for the first time.
-In any case, the games were starting to outgrow the capabilities of 8-bit hardware.
-Origin reportedly attempted an Apple II port of Ultima VI, but gave up after deciding it was impossible.
-A port for the more capable 16-bit Apple IIGS had been planned, and rumored to have been started, but was never released (despite mentions of the machine on the box packaging and manual).
-The game was ported to the Commodore 64, although not without trimming considerable elements including aesthetics (no portraits), but also gameplay (no horses, no working gems, reduced NPC dialogs, simplified quests, etc.).
+The development of the Ultima series originated on the Apple II and every prior game had been developed primarily on that platform.
+By 1990 the market for 8-bit computers in the US had nearly evaporated, so there was no Apple II version for the first time.
+A version for the 16-bit Apple IIGS had been planned, and rumored to have been started, but was never released (despite mentions of the machine on the box packaging and manual).
+The game was ported to the Commodore 64, although not without trimming considerable trimming of aesthetics (no portraits) and gameplay (no horses, no working gems, reduced NPC dialogs, simplified quests, etc.).

-Some major changes were made that distinguished Ultima VI from earlier Ultima games.
+Major changes were made that distinguished Ultima VI from earlier Ultima games.
 Several of these changes were influenced by Origin's 1988 action role-playing game, Times of Lore, created by Chris Roberts, and FTL Games's 1987 RPG Dungeon Master.
-One such change was the world design, where no longer would towns and castles be represented by icons on the overworld map, but where everything in the game world is represented on the same 1024x1024 tile map, except for dungeons and smaller outdoor maps.
+One such change was the world design, where no longer would towns and castles be represented by icons on the overworld map, but where everything in the game world is represented on the same tile map, except for dungeons and smaller outdoor maps.
 The caverns and dungeons beneath the land were also no longer represented in first-person view, but changed to an overhead, oblique isometric view, like the rest of the game.
 Another such change was the incorporation of some real-time elements.
 Richard Garriott also based the game's new icon-based point and click interface on Times of Lore, streamlining the commands into ten icons.
 Garriott expressed annoyance at not having thought of it sooner, realizing that "it was clearly the way to have gone" for earlier games.

-The software routines that governed every element of movement and combat was developed by 25 year-old Boston programmer Herman Miller, who previously wrote the IBM conversions of Ultima V and Times of Lore.
+The software routines that governed every element of movement and combat was developed by 25 year-old Boston programmer Herman Miller, who previously wrote the MS-DOS conversions of Ultima V and Times of Lore.
 The conversation system, the means by which the player talks with characters, was developed by 26 year-old Chinese programmer Cheryl Chen, who developed her own programming language for the game called UCS (Ultima VI conversation system).
 Conversations with townspeople were no longer restricted in terms of length, compared to the limitations of earlier Ultima games.